gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

  * `java_bits` - number indicating how many bits the Java has, 32 or 64
  * `java_system_cpu_load` - current percentage of CPU used by the system
  * `java_process_cpu_load` - current percentage of CPU used by JVM

+ Scarpet related properties
+ * `scarpet_version` - returns the version of the carpet your scarpet comes with.